JAcarrig/Portfolio/README.md

 ### C#:
 * Slow Canter to the Right - 2D game programmed using C#
 * Asteroids - Re-creation of classic Asteroids game in C# and Unity
 * BattleBlimps (Made with [Jackson Shuminski](https://github.com/JacksonShuminski/BattleBlimps)) - 50 Player battle royale with artillery equipped airships
+### C++
+* Target Practice - final group project, a simple fps made using a custom C++ graphics engine from that class.
 ### Level Design
 * [Portal 2](https://youtu.be/0nlKEEy4Auc)
 * [BattleBlock Theater](https://youtu.be/vYRD0roUlaY)